DillonSW/Capstone_Team_5/Reports/Experimentation.md

 ---
 The purpose of the PLC system is to be the middle-man between our database and our physical peripherals such as the motor and LEDs.
 The reason we chose to use a PLC in addition to a Linux PC is because PLCs are designed to handle physical control faster and more efficiently than a PC.

-Constraints C1 and C2 required us to have the memory card for our PLC, which does satisfy these constraints.
-But, due to ordering issues, we are using the PLCs in our PLC lab, which have 8 digital input and outputs.
-So, with what we have, C1 is satisfied but C2 is not.

-Constraint C3 is satisfied, even with the ordering issues.
-The PLC setup that we are using is 24-inches long, and less than 6-inches deep and tall.
-So, our system will fit within a 3x1x1 foot area, and C3 is satisfied.

-Constaint C4 is satisfied with the PLC we are using.
-The PLCs in the lab have two 48V fuses, one that is rated for 2A and the other for 4A.
-This satisfies IEC-61131-2(6.4.4.3) for protection from physical damage.

-Constraint C5 is satisfied by the use of a custom OPC client that can read-from and write-to the PLC.

 ---
 ### Experimental Procedure
 ---